Turro (Milan): History

 A settlement in Turro is reported at least since 1489; it probably originated around a much older tower, depicted in maps dating back to 950 and referred to as "Tauris Turris" (in Latin, "bull's tower"; hence the name "Turro").
 Under the Napoleonic Empire rule, in 1808, Turro was annexed to Milan, but it returned to an autonomous status in 1816, after the foundation of the Kingdom of Lombardy–Venetia.
 In 1861, Turro reportedly had a population of 319, and in 1864 its name was changed to "Turro Milanese".
-The rural area of Turro was largely the property of noble Milanese families such as the Melzi, the Dal Verme, the Visconti and the Parravicini.
+The rural area of Turro was largely the property of noble Milanese families, such as the Melzi, the Dal Verme, the Visconti and the Parravicini.

 In early 20th century, several factories were established in the area of Turro, with a consequent rapid increase in population (raising from 555 in 1901 to 7,883 in 1911 and to 20,000 in the 1930s).
+Still a suburb with farms in 1916, it was the subject of aerial bombing in World War I, which killed livestock.
 In 1918, Turro was once again, and definitively, annexed to Milan.
+At the same time, an "open air" school was established in Turro, on the grounds of a former horse race track.

 Until the 1980s, Turro maintained its industrial character; then, as the factories were abandoned, it gradually evolved in a residential and tertiary district.